The Girl with Twenty Fingers

 “An American’s ‘I’m fine’ can mean a million things.”
 A facetious grin had colored over his disappointment at her superficial reply.

 When the vegetables started dancing, Sarah drained the pot and threw in two eggs, watching them coagulate.
 Scrape, scrape, scrape.
 A generous dollop of ketchup to cover the brown spots, and voilà.
-She’d picked up a soft pretzel on the way home, six minutes before closing time, rescuing it past its prime from a basket full of crumbs.
+She’d picked up a soft pretzel on the way home, just before closing time, rescuing it past its prime from a basket full of crumbs.
 Dipping it into the mass on her plate was sacrilegious, but she savored the snowflake-sized salt morsels, letting the red wine flow over them.

 Sarah was no stranger to criticism like Stefanie’s.
 Are you sight-reading this, or did you prepare?
 During her piano studies, she would trek with gloved hands to Professor Rosenstein’s studio each Monday for an hour of critique and down a double dose of it at every masterclass and chamber rehearsal.
 Before lessons, she would drink a hurried espresso macchiato at the sardine can-sized coffee shop between the practice room and the studio, like other musicians had a habit of schnapps ahead of concerts, avoiding her face in the crooked mirror hung to make the joint look bigger, instead seeing the first few bars of her assigned piece on the battered, scribbled-on countertop.